-It is anticipated that as many as 52 non-residential entities may be required to relocate as a result of Project acquisition efforts.
-Non-residential entities may include landlords who lease space to others, outdoor advertising signs, businesses, live-work units, and non-profit organizations.
+It is anticipated that as many as 53 non-residential entities may be required to relocate as a result of Project acquisition efforts.
+Non-residential entities may include landlords who lease space to others, outdoor advertising signs, businesses, live-work units, non-profit organizations, and an operating rail yard.